Multimodal Speech Enhancement Using Burst Propagation: Introduction

 \section{Introduction}

-The World Health Organization states that $430$ million people suffer from moderate to higher hearing loss nowadays and estimates that nearly $2.5$ billion will present hearing impairment to some degree by 2050~\cite{world2021hearing}.
-The problem impacts the individual social relationships and the perception of surrounding sounds~\cite{noble1998self}, which may also lead to loneliness and psychological distresses~\cite{huang2021hearing,helvik2006psychological}.
-Therefore, intelligent computer systems that boost and clean the audio signal are highly desirable.
+The World Health Organization states that $430$ million people suffer from moderate to higher hearing loss nowadays and estimates that almost $2.5$ billion will have hearing impairment to some degree by 2050~\cite{world2021hearing}.
+The problem impacts individual social relationships and the perception of surrounding sounds~\cite{noble1998self}, which may also lead to psychological distresses~\cite{huang2021hearing,helvik2006psychological}.
+Therefore, intelligent computer systems that clean the audio signal are highly desirable.

 In this context, many efforts have been applied toward machine learning-based approaches for speech enhancement~\cite{das2021fundamentals,rehr2017importance}.
 A particularly interesting approach comprises multimodal approaches that combine correlated audio and visual (AV) information to amplify relevant information and suppress noise~\cite{ngiam2011multimodal}.
-The idea can be illustrated by a dialogue in a pub, where people talk and live music is played in the background, and the listener focuses on reading the speaker's lips and expressions to mind the context and infer meaning from the conversation.
+The idea can be illustrated by a dialogue in a pub where people talk and live music is played in the background, and the listener focuses on reading the speaker's lips and expressions to mind the context and infer meaning from the conversation.
 The work of Adeel et al.~\cite{adeel2018real} comprises related applications regarding IoT and 5G for lip-reading hearing aids, encrypted audio speech reconstruction~\cite{adeel2020novel}, and speech enhancement in different conditions using deep learning~\cite{adeel2020contextual,gogate2020cochleanet}.
-Further, the recent work of Passos et al.~\cite{passos22:informationFusion} investigates audio and visual information fusion using Graph Neural Networks and canonical correlation analysis, as well as a cortical cell-inspired model that approximates the computational model to a more biologically plausible approach~\cite{passos2022canonical}.
+Furthermore, recent work by Passos et al.~\cite{passos22:informationFusion} investigates the fusion of audio and visual information using graph neural networks and canonical correlation analysis, as well as a cortical cell-inspired model that approximates the computational model to a more biologically plausible approach~\cite{passos2022canonical}.

 Despite such approximation, the methods mentioned above and most of the machine and deep learning solutions rely on backpropagation, an algorithm inspired by an antiquate modeling of neuronal information flow where inputs are linearly combined and exposed to an activation function, whose output feeds consecutive layers.
 Further, the outcome is compared to an expected target, and the error is back-propagated, assigning the credit for any mistakes or successes to neurons that are multiple synapses away from the output and updating the weights associated with such neurons accordingly.
 In this scenario, Payeur~\cite{payeur2021burst} proposed a novel approach inspired by more recent studies on the physiological mechanism of pyramidal neurons, where the learning is regulated by the frequency of bursts, the so-called Burstpropagation.